dice-group/theses/index.md

 ##### On item 5: Schedule/timetable

 The schedule has to contain major milestones.
-It is recommend to provide a gantt chart.
+It is recommended to provide a gantt chart.
 Please consider to schedule buffer times.
 A template, which as to be adapted, is given by the following list: